 An examination of the origins and development of modern psychology.

-An examination of strategies designed to improve organizational effectiveness using behavioral science knowledge.
+An examination of strategies designed to improve organizational effectiveness using behavioural science knowledge.
 Attention will be devoted to understanding factors that influence the success of organizational change initiatives and the process of change.

 Intensive examination of topics related to training and systematic organizational development.
 Emphasis is on application of psychological concepts and principles of learning in the contexts of needs assessment, curriculum development, transfer of training, and evaluation.